Cost of structural steelwork

 One feature of the economic recession has been an increase in the relative prevalence of single stage procurement routes, particularly design and build, compared to the previously dominant two stage approach.
 This has aligned main contractor selection and price establishment more closely together and has increased the emphasis on ‘market pricing strategy’ where, while risks may be identified they may not be priced in to tender returns as cost has been further strengthened as the major determinant of contractor selection.

 There were initial signs of improvement in the financial services sector in early 2011 and optimism that the commercial sector may begin to see returned demand.
-These have so far largely failed to materialise and the economic outlook remains changeable.
-Even with forecasts of material prices continuing to rise over 2012, the relatively low position of demand in relation to capacity in the structural steel industry and continued intense competition in the construction industry generally, means that contractor pricing strategies will remain an important feature in securing work.
-This is expected to act as a downward pressure on prices.
+These largely failed to materialise and the economic outlook remained changeable through 2012.
+Even with forecasts of material prices continuing to rise over 2012 and into 2013, the relatively low position of demand in relation to capacity in the structural steel industry and continued intense competition in the construction industry generally, meant that contractor pricing strategies remained an important feature in securing work acting as a downward pressure on prices.
+It was not until the last quarter of 2013 that the commercial sector began to see returned demand and increased tender prices.

 Components of the structural frame cost